mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 Proceed to the start folder and go through the schema files to understand how we are structuring the data.
 Our focus throughout the article shall be on the resolvers folder.
 It is therefore helpful to have a grasp of the underlying schema.

-### Creating a s3 bucket
+### Creating an s3 bucket

 An s3 bucket is the foundational storage instance in s3.
 It consists of folders and objects.
 The objects are the files.
 Data in the bucket is stored as either a folder or an object.

-To create a bucket, we implement the following functionality in the `resolvers/mutation-resolvers.js` file under `createBucket()` function:
+To create a bucket, we implement the following functionality in the `resolvers/mutation-resolvers.js` under `createBucket()` function:

 ```javascript
 //create a bucket.